allenai/syrup/README.md

  *                                                      less or bundling javascript, don't break the
  *                                                      build -- just output the associatd error.
  *                                                      Defaults to false.
+ * @param {string}  [options.jsOut]                     Overrides the default filename for the
+ *                                                      bundled js file.
+Defaults to the same
+ *                                                      filename as the js entry point (i.e. if
+ *                                                      paths.js is set to "app/app.js" the
+ *                                                      bundled file will be "build/app.js").
  * @param {object}  [configParameters]                  Optional map of configuration keys.
 If set each
  *                                                    	key is searched for in the html contents of the
  *                                                     	application and replaced with the corresponding